-Legislation/ Regulations Aspect Reference Requirement Applicability Responsibility Commonwealt n legislation Aboriginal and Torres Strait Islander Protection of areas and objects Section 10 Comply with any declarations relating to the project area No declarations have been made relating to the project area.
+Legislation/ Regulations Aspect Reference Requirement Applicability Responsibility Commonwealth legislation Aboriginal and Torres Strait Islander Protection of areas and objects Section 10 Comply with any declarations relating to the project area No declarations have been made relating to the project area.
 In the event that declarations are made, this HMP will be updated if required.
 Transgrid SecureEnergy Heritage Protection Act 1984 Section 20 Report any discovery of Aboriginal remains to the Federal Minister for the Environment and Heritage.
 Yes, notification requirements are detailed in the Heritage Management Plan.
 SecureEnergy Section 22 Comply with the provisions of any declaration in relation to a significant Aboriginal area or object.
 Yes, a Heritage Management Plan has been prepared and will be implemented for the project to outline the compliance requirements for the declared Aboriginal areas or objects within the project footprint.
 Transgrid SecureEnergy Native Title Act 1994 Native Title Land All Native Title claims, registers and Indigenous Land Use Agreements are administered under the Act.
 The project area intersects with the Barkandji Traditional Owners #8 (Part A) native title area (determined).
 Barkandji Traditional Owners will be included in consultation and archaeological survey for the project.
-Transgrid / SecureEnergy New South Wa les legislation Environmental Planning and Assessment Act 1979 (EP&A Act) All Section 5.5 A determining authority has the duty to fully consider the environmental impact (including Aboriginal or non-Aboriginal heritage) of an activity and is required to 'take into account the fullest extent possible all matters affecting, or likely to affect the environment' arising from the proposal.
-The EnergyConnect (NSW - Western Section) - Environmental Impact Statement was submitted to Department of Planning, Industry and Environment in October 2020 and publicly exhibited between 26 September 2019 and 10 December 2020.
-On 14 April 2021, the response to submissions was finalised in the EnergyConnect (NSW - Western Section) - Submissions Report.
-A separate EnergyConnect (NSW - Western Section) - Amendment Report, to document design changes and additional environmental assessment undertaken, was Transgrid also finalised on 14 April 2021.
-Transgrid prepared and provided a memorandum titled EnergyConnect (NSW - Western Section) Response to DPIE Request for Information - 7 May 2021 and subsequent discussions to DPIE on the 10 August 2021 in response to DPIE requested Response to DPIE Request for Information (EnergyConnect (NSW -
+Transgrid / SecureEnergy New South Wa les legislation Environmental Planning and Assessment Act 1979 (EP&A Act) All Section 5.5 fully consider the environmental impact (including Aboriginal or non-Aboriginal heritage) of an activity and is required to 'take into account the fullest extent possible all matters affecting, or likely to affect the environment' arising from the proposal.
+Environmental Impact Statement was submi Department of Planning, Industry and Environmental 2020 and publicly exhibited between September 2019 and 10 December 2020.
+On 14 April 2021, the response to submission finalised in the EnergyConnect (NSW - Western Amendment Report, to document design charaditional environmental assessment underty On 14 April 2021, the response to submissions was Transgrid Transgrid prepared and provided a memorandum titled EnergyConnect (NSW - Western Section) Response to DPIE Request for Information - 7 May 2021 and subsequent discussions to DPIE on the 10 August 2021 in response to DPIE requested Response to DPIE Request for Information (EnergyConnect (NSW -